Detecting Tropical Cyclone from the basic overview of life cycle of Extremely Severe Cyclonic Storm, Tauktae: Results and Discussion

 \subsubsection{How the eyes are structured}

-Based on the INSAT-3D satellite and the Microwave satellite (PMW) images, an analysis of the eye structure was performed.
-The first appearance of the eye within the INSAT-3D satellite occurred at 0600 UTC on 16 May and the first appearance within Microwave on 15 May at 1300 UTC.
-As of 2100 UTC on 17th of May, INSAT-3D had disorganised the eye, while on 18th of May, the eye had disorganized in Microwave Satellite at 0100 UTC.
-Table \ref{tab2} provides the structural analysis of INSAT-3D ; Table \ref{tab3} provides the structural analysis of microwave stallite.
+An analysis of the eye structure was conducted using satellite imagery from INSAT-3D and the Microwave satellite (PMW).
+The initial observation of the eye in the INSAT-3D satellite was recorded at 0600 UTC on May 16th, while in the Microwave satellite, it was observed on May 15th at 1300 UTC.
+By 2100 UTC on May 17th, the eye in INSAT-3D had become disorganized.
+Similarly, on May 18th at 0100 UTC, the eye had also lost its organization in the Microwave satellite.
+The structural analysis of INSAT-3D can be found in Table \ref{tab2}, and the structural analysis of the Microwave satellite is provided in Table \ref{tab3}.

+Two types of eye structures are mainly observed in ESCS, Tauktae: ragged and circular.
+A large ragged eye, which is non-circular in shape, typically indicates a weak or weakening tropical cyclone.
+On the other hand, a circular eye can indicate either a weakening cyclone with limited moisture or a weak cyclone overall.